Eric Steinhart

 Biographical Information

-Eric Steinhart is an Associate Professor of Philosophy at William Paterson University.
+Eric Steinhart is Professor of Philosophy at William Paterson University.
 He works primarily on metaphysics using contemporary analytical and logical methods and tools.
 He is also interested in historical metaphysical systems (particularly Plotinus, Neoplatonism, and Leibniz).
-Steinhart was originally trained as a computer scientist and mathematician: he received his BS in Computer Science from Penn State University in 1983, after which he worked as a software designer for several years.
+Steinhart grew up on a farm.
+He was originally trained as a computer scientist and mathematician, and worked as a software designer for several years.
 Some of his algorithms have been patented.
-He earned an MA in Philosophy from Boston College, focusing on the history of philosophy.
-He was awarded the Ph.D. in Philosophy from SUNY at Stony Brook in 1996, winning the first "Distinguished Dissertation" award given to any Humanities student in the history of the University.
+He holds advanced degrees in philosophy.
 His past work has concerned Nietzsche as well as metaphor (analyzed using possible worlds semantics).
 He has written extensively on the metaphysics and computation.
 He is featured in the film Chronotrip, a documentary about time travel.
-He is increasingly interested in the philosophy of religion, focusing on the intersection of mathematics and theology, non-theistic conceptions of God, and naturalized versions of classical resurrection theories.
-A relentless pythagorean, his metaphysical projects aim to use mathematical insights to reconcile science and theology: set theory as formal theology!
-He believes that all that ultimately exists are classes and their properties.
+He is increasingly interested in the philosophy of religion, focusing on the intersection of the formal sciences and theology.
+He is especially interested in alternatives to Abrahamic religion.
+He affirms the existence of transfinitely endless hierarchies of sets, computers, languages, games, strategies, and minds.
 He believes in the existence of more things than you do.
 He also likes New York City, New England, mountain hiking, all sorts of biking, chess, microscopy, and photography.